Can Members of an LLC Be Excluded from Workers’ Comp in Georgia?

 Whether or not to exclude themselves from coverage is up to LLC members in Georgia.
 However, it is worth noting that there are alternatives to taking this route, especially if the main purpose of excluding LLC members is to lower a company’s Workers’ Compensation premiums.

-Our Georgia Workers’ Compensation insurance brokers can help your company find affordable coverage so that excluding LLC members from its policy is unnecessary.
+Our workers’ compensation insurance brokers for construction subcontractors in Georgia can help your company find affordable coverage so that excluding LLC members from its policy is unnecessary.
 Because of our strong relationships with reliable insurers that provide pay-as-you-go policies and others that don’t require audits, deposits, or contracts, you can stay protected and eliminate the need to exclude yourself from Workers’ Compensation.

 Pay-as-you-go insurance may be preferable for certain companies, especially those with a constantly fluctuating workforce.
 This type of Workers’ Compensation insurance bases monthly premiums on real-time payroll numbers.
 The alternative is basing premiums on annual payroll estimates, which might result in companies paying for coverage for workers they no longer employ.